 The Office of Ocean and Polar Affairs (OPA) within the Department’s Bureau of Oceans and International Environmental and Scientific Affairs (OES) formulates and implements U.S. policy related to the conduct of marine scientific research in the territorial sea (up to 12 nautical miles from shore), in the exclusive economic zone (from 12 to 200 nautical miles from shore), and on the continental shelf (from 12 to, in some cases, beyond 200 nautical miles from shore).

-U.S. policies regarding marine scientific research within the Exclusive Economic Zone (EEZ) and the territorial sea of the United States were established with Presidential Proclamations 5030 and 5928, and the Presidential Statement on U.S. Oceans Policy of March 10, 1983.
-Consistent with those policies and applicable U.S. domestic law, the advance consent of the United States is required for MSR conducted within the U.S. territorial sea, but generally is not required for MSR conducted within the U.S. exclusive economic zone.
-However, pursuant to U.S. domestic law, advance consent is required for MSR within the U.S. exclusive economic zone where:
+U.S. policies regarding marine scientific research within the Exclusive Economic Zone (EEZ) and the territorial sea of the United States were established with Presidential Proclamations and , and the on U.S. Oceans Policy of March 10, 1983, and were revised by on September 9, 2020.
+The advance consent of the United States is required for MSR conducted within the U.S. territorial sea, within the U.S. EEZ, and on the U.S. continental shelf.

 All applications for consent must be submitted to the United States via email to MarineScience@state.gov.
 Please see additional instructions here.
 Application and reporting forms recommended by the United Nations Division for Ocean Affairs and the Law of the Sea publication provide the basis of U.S. MSR application requirements.